 Consider Facebook.
 They were the first to introduce an online network for college students, and since innovated and created new applications to grow their user base.

 They grow fast.
 Unicorns are constantly growing, so looking at user acquisition and the potential market can help investors spot a rising unicorn.
-Right before reaching unicorn status, Grammerly announced they had over seven million daily active users across devices.
-Less than a year later, Grammerly crossed the billion line.
+Right before reaching unicorn status, Grammarly announced they had over seven million daily active users across devices.
+Less than a year later, Grammarly crossed the billion line.

 At the same time, companies do not need to be the first to be a unicorn.
 Lyft, for example, was founded three years after Uber and is growing at a faster rate.

 They attract big-time investors.
 One of the best indicators that a company is on track to becoming a unicorn is their investment history.
 Soon-to-be or “baby unicorns” tend to have a strong funding history, especially in their C and D fundraising rounds.

 They have strong executive leadership.
 For a unicorn to succeed, it needs strong leadership.
 This can make or break a company.
 In fact, many unicorns fail because of executive turnover or mismanagement.
 Evernote, for example, lost four of its top executives and has since struggled to maintain its status in Silicon Valley.
 It’s important to look for founders with experience in that industry and/or at scaling other successful companies.

 Are unicorns really magic?